Christoph Theodor Aeby

 Christoph Theodor Aeby (25 February 1835 – 7 July 1885) was a Swiss anatomist, anthropologist, and academic.
-His main scientific interest comparative anatomy and his studies were said to be facilitated by a large collection of bones, which he assembled in Bern.
+His main scientific interest was comparative anatomy and his studies were said to be facilitated by a large collection of bones, which he assembled in Bern.
 He is particularly noted for his work on the bronchial tree, which was published as a monograph in 1880.
 Through his work, a term in anthropology was named after him - the "Aeby's plane", which pertains to the plane through the nasion and brasion.

 Biography

 Aeby was born in Phalsbourg, Lorraine, France.
 He was the son of a farmer who owned a large tract of land in Alsace.
 He studied medicine at Basel and Göttingen.
 In 1863 he was named a professor of anatomy at the University of Bern (1866/67, academic rector), and in 1884 at the University of Prague as successor to Carl Toldt.
 Some of his noted students include the surgeons Stefania Berlinerblau and César Roux.

 He died in Bilin, Bohemia at the age of 50.